How to Turn Your Backyard into an Outdoor Living Space

 Even if you don’t have an outdoor outlet or a structure to hang lights onto, you have ways to brighten your backyard.
 For example, use strategically placed battery-powered string lights to draw attention to an exciting corner of your yard or to brighten up the sitting and dining area.

-If you want to go green, know that some places like Home Depot or Lowe's offer solar-powered string lights too.
+If you want to go green, know that some places offer solar-powered string lights too.
 They store the sunlight during the day and use built-in sensors to sense when it is dark outside.
 Once they do, these lights start shining bright.

-As long as you have power available to the backyard one of the least expensive ways to illuminate your backyard is using string lights.
-String lights have a warm feel to the lighting under perfect for a backyard.
+As long as you have power available in the backyard, using string lights is one of the least expensive ways to illuminate your backyard.
+String lights have a warm feel to them, and the lighting is perfect for a backyard.
 You can install them in a few minutes and be ready for the evening's festivities.

 Use proper furniture and equipment

-Plastic furniture can stand the rain and is comparatively cheap but can get brittle due to the extreme hot and cold weather over time.
+Plastic furniture can withstand the rain and is comparatively cheap but can get brittle due to the extreme hot and cold weather over time.

-Over time, the fabric becomes susceptible to tears and falling apart too.
+Over time, the fabric becomes susceptible to tears and falling apart.

 On the other hand, wicker furniture looks much nicer, but you must have a place to store it and protect it from the elements, such as a shed or a dedicated cabin.